 The best thinkers in the field of business design include Eric Ries, Alex Osterwalder and Guy Kawasaki.
 The old school business thinkers like Tom Peters, Peter Drucker and Clayton Christianson are still relevant because the fundamentals of business strategy haven’t changed.
 They just need to be implemented faster.

-If you want to incorporate the tools of business design into your startup, project or agency then my version of the Value Proposition Canvas is good place to start.
+If you want to incorporate the tools of business design into your startup, project or agency then my version of the Value Proposition Canvas is a good place to start.
 The most important mantra you need to remember as a business designer to simply ask “Where is the money?”